 The Synchronization Server allows you to configure the log rotation policy for the server.
-When the rotation limits are reached, the Synchronization Server rotates the current log and starts a new log.
+When any rotation limit is reached, the Synchronization Server rotates the current log and starts a new log.
 If you create a new log publisher, you must configure at least one log rotation policy.